 Will the habits I have now really make a difference when I’m older?

-Yes, 65% of all deaths in adults are caused by heart disease, cancer, and stroke.
-In many cases, these diseases were preventable.
+Yes; 65% of all deaths in adults are caused by heart disease, cancer, and stroke.
+In many cases, these diseases are preventable.
 Many of the behaviors that cause these diseases begin at a young age.
-For example, if you use tobacco as a teenager, you’re more likely to get heart disease, cancer, or stroke when you’re an adult.
+For example, teens who use tobacco are more likely to have heart disease, cancer, or stroke in adulthood.

 At my age, what should I especially be concerned about?

-Car accidents, unintentional physical injury, homicide, and suicide are the top killers of teenagers and young adults.
-Cancer and heart disease are uncommon, but can also affect you at this age.
-Unplanned pregnancy and sexually transmitted diseases (including HIV and AIDS) can cause you social and personal problems, in addition to harming your health.
+The top killers of teenagers and young adults are car accidents, unintentional injury, homicide, and suicide.
+Cancer and heart disease are uncommon for teenagers, but can affect you at this age.
+Unplanned pregnancy and sexually transmitted infections can harm your health.
+They can also cause you social and personal problems.

 Do young men have different health risks than young women?

 Yes.
 Young men don’t wear seat belts as often as young women do.
-They’re also more likely to carry weapons, to get into physical fights, to use smokeless tobacco or marijuana, to drink alcohol heavily, and to have more sexual partners.
+They’re also more likely to carry weapons, get into physical fights, use smokeless tobacco or marijuana, drink alcohol heavily, and have more sexual partners.
 On the other hand, young women have some special risks.
-They try to commit suicide more often and they try to lose weight in harmful ways more often than young men.
+They try to commit suicide more often.
+They also try to lose weight in harmful ways more often than young men.

 Should I talk to my doctor if I’m worried about my health or my body?